fiemmi/PFCandInfoAnalyzer/README.md

 ![alt text](http://fiemmi.web.cern.ch/fiemmi/JetMET/TriggerNames.png)

 that 5 triggers were saved in the ntuples.
-Then, if you want to see if an event passed the trigger which appears in the i-th bin of TriggerNames, look at the content of ```triggerBit->at(i-1)```, e.g., if you want to use HLT_IsoMu27_v, you can simply do
+Then, if you want to know if an event passed or not the trigger which appears in the i-th bin of TriggerNames, look at the content of ```triggerBit->at(i-1)```, e.g., if you want to use HLT_IsoMu27_v, you can simply do

 ```c++
 if (triggerBit->at(3)) {